SergiosKar/Robotic-Arm/README.md

 ![inv-kin](https://github.com/SergiosKar/Robotic-Arm/blob/master/images/circle_path.PNG)

-Of course before we actualy move the robot, we have to solve the robots Dynamics.
+Of course before we actualy move the robot, we have to solve the robot's Dynamics.

 ### Dynamics